Attacks on humanitarian workers: Trends

 Accidents and illnesses contribute only a minority of reported aid worker deaths; most are caused by deliberate violence, most often shootings and air strikes.
 Road travel is by far the most dangerous context for aid workers, who can be attacked via ambushes, IEDs, or fake checkpoints.
 Others include raids and individual attacks.

 A large contributor to violence against aid workers is abduction, though most are not fatal.
 On average, foreign aid workers are abducted for a longer period than local staff due to higher ransom demands from kidnappers.
 Previously, abduction was the highest cause of violence, after the number of kidnappings quadrupled between 2002 and 2012.

 In 2008, 260 aid workers were attacked, the highest since the AWSD began in 1997.
 The record increased in 2011 when 308 aid workers were attacked.
 Between 2013 and 2018, an average of 127 aid workers were killed, 120 injured, and 104 abducted per year.
 Between 1997 and 2018, the countries with the greatest total number of attacks on aid workers were Afghanistan, South Sudan, Sudan, Somalia, and Syria.
 During the Global War on Terror, including the Iraq War and War in Afghanistan, the number of attacks in the Middle East and Central Africa grew.
 After the CIA used a sham polio vaccination program to locate and kill Osama bin Laden, violence against vaccination aid workers increased.

 In 2019, the record for aid workers who were attacked increased again to 483.
 In 2023, 595 aid workers were attacked.
 280 aid workers were killed in 33 countries, 163 of which died in Gaza during the first three months of the Gaza War.
 The countries with the next highest number of deaths were South Sudan with 34 deaths and Sudan with 25.
 By November 2024, 281 aid workers had been killed, making 2024 the deadliest year for aid workers on record.
 175 of the deaths occurred in Gaza.
 Additionally the UN stated that 333 aid workers had been killed thus far in the Gaza War, the highest number recorded in a single crisis.

+Humanitarian organisations are increasingly confronted by quickly developing battlefield circumstances due to current drone developments in many areas of the world.
+In conflict areas such as Sudan and Ukraine, attacks on humanitarian workers and civilians by drones is increasing significantly and will only further increase in the upcoming years.